rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Json
-Enables JSON mode
+Enables json mode
-in this mode, the returned results will always be a JSON.
+in this mode the results returned will always be a JSON.
-The current model must support it!
+The current model must support!

 ```yml
 Parameter Set: (All)